mtorres253/mtorres253.github.io/chapt-3/index.md

 Spending dedicated time working on mindfulness through formal practice can help us to experience increased mindfulness in our daily activities.
 Just the act of focusing on breath is way of being more fully in the present moment.

 Breathing is a fundamental aspect of human life.
-We all breathe many thousands of times every day, but how often are we really aware of our breath?
+We all breathe 20 to 30 thousand of times every day, but how often are we really aware of our breath?

 Paying attention to the breath can be a simple way for us to begin to be more fully present and aware.

-Your breathing can become quicker and more shallow when anxious leading to a sense of panic or feeling like something is very wrong physically, that you are having a heat attack or about to die.
+Our breathing can become quicker and more shallow when we are anxious, leading to a sense of panic or feeling like something is very wrong physically, that we are having a heart attack or are about to die.

 When we are upset or stressed out, spending a few moments with the breath can have a calming effect on the body &mdash; and therefore can allow us time to decide how to respond to the unpleasant person or event, without having to react right away.